 Mercury in the environment is a serious public health issue in northern Minnesota.
-Many household products, including paints, batteries, thermometers, and fluorescent tubes, contain small amounts of mercury.
+Many household products contain small amounts of mercury (including paints, batteries, thermometers and fluorescent tubes).
 When these products are not disposed of properly, mercury can be released into the environment.
 Mercury in lakes and rivers can accumulate in fish and be passed on to humans who eat them.
 Fish consumption advisories have been established by the MN Department of Health.
 Advisories have been set for certain lakes and fish species.

 Here are some things you can do to reduce mercury waste: